 Space Exploration Technologies Corp., doing business as SpaceX, is a private American aerospace manufacturer and space transportation services.

 SpaceX designs, manufactures and launches advanced rockets and spacecraft.

-SpaceX was founded in 2002 by entrepreneur Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.
-The company is based in Hawthorne, California with additional offices in Washington, D.C., McGregor, Texas, Patrick Air Force Base, Florida, and Lompoc, California.
+SpaceX was founded in 2002 by Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.
+The company is based in Hawthorne, CA, with offices in Washington, D.C.; McGregor, Texas; Patrick Air Force Base, Florida, and Lompoc, California.

-SpaceX has since developed the Falcon launch vehicle family and the Dragon spacecraft family, which both currently deliver payloads into Earth orbit.
+SpaceX has developed the Falcon launch vehicle family and the Dragon spacecraft family, which both currently deliver payloads into Earth orbit.
 SpaceX's products include Falcon 9, a two-stage rocket; Falcon Heavy, a two-stage heavy rocket intended for super-big satellites, as well as cargo destined for points far beyond, such as Mars; and Dragon, a free-flying spacecraft.

-SpaceX is backed by Baillie Gifford, Fidelity Investments, Founders Fund, GV, Bank of America, Oakhouse Partners, DFJ, All Blue Capital, Capricorn Venture Partners and others.
-The company $850M in a new round on Feb 17, 2021.
-This brings SpaceX's total funding to $6.3B to date.
-The latest round pushed the company's valuation to $74B, from the previously gained $46B valuation in Aug 2020.
+SpaceX is backed by Baillie Gifford, Fidelity Investments, Alphabet, Founders Fund, GV, Bank of America, Oakhouse Partners, DFJ, All Blue Capital, Capricorn, and others.
+The company raised $337.4M in equity financing on Dec 29, 2021.
+This brings SpaceX's total funding to $6.9B to date.
+SpaceX was valued at $100B from a secondary share sale in Oct 2021.